celinaLind/chitty-chat/README.md

 Using "Rename Symbol" allows you to rename a function or variable once and for it to be updated everywhere the name is referenced.

+"/join" is not included in the dashboard folder because we want users to be able to access the invite page without having to be authenticated/logged in.

 ### Commands

     pnpm i -D prettier